xingchen-fan/HtoZg_fitting/README.md

 profile = profileClass(x, mu_gauss, cat='', config='')
 ```

+To add your own background model, follow the steps:

+1. Add the `.cxx` and `.h` files at `Utilities/`

+2. Do `.L YourFunc.cxx+` in ROOT, and include the `.so` library in the python script that you want to use the function.

+3. Add the class in `Utilities/bkg_functions_class.py` just like the other functions.

+4. Add it as a attribute of `profileClass` in `Utilities/profile_class.py`

+5. If you want to set the initial values from the config file, you need to edit the config file so that it includes the keys of the parameters.

 ## Signal Functions
 The functions are defined in `Utilities/sig_functions_class.py`.
 A typical definition of a model is like this:
 ```